omegabytes/services-api/README.md

 - Relational (I may want to add a user table for auth + a `createdBy` relationship to the service table)

 ### Tests
 I only wrote super-basic tests for the handlers.
-One of the trade-offs of using gorilla for my API mux is the need to stand up an entire dummy server in order to run tests.
-This is something I would do in a production setting.
-Same with the datastore.
+The happy-path tests require implementing datastore mocks, which is a bit overkill for a toy project like this.
+However, this is something I'd absolutely do to productionize this service.

 ## Examples
 See the [examples](./examples.md) file for a quick overview of the project in action.